Nature and Geometry in the Park

 6 minutes

-WNYC Transmitter Park is a relatively new park located on the waterfront of in Greenpoint, Brooklyn, which opened in 2012.
-As the name itself suggests, it was once the site of the public radio station WNYC's original AM transmitter towers.
-The radio towers on this 1.6 acre site was in use from 1937 to 1990—back then the station was operated by the city.
+WNYC Transmitter Park is a relatively new park located on the waterfront in Greenpoint, Brooklyn, which opened in 2012.
+As the name itself suggests, it was once the site of the public radio station WNYC’s original AM transmitter towers.
+The radio towers on this 1.6-acre site were in use from 1937 to 1990—back then the station was operated by the city.
 In addition to the lawn, the park includes a pier over the East River.